 Ever since PAX West, I’ve kept myself busy with everything ranging from personal projects to, of course, video games.
 I started off September by reaching both endings of Alphadia Genesis, a mediocre indie JRPG, and completing the *Mute route of Hate Plus, the sometimes frustrating sequel to the excellent Analogue: A Hate Story.
-Instead of going on at length about them here, here’s my reviews of Alphadia Genesis and Hate Plus on Steam.
+Instead of going on at length about them here, please refer to my reviews of Alphadia Genesis and Hate Plus on Steam for additional thoughts.

 It’s time once again for my top ten games played this past year.
 Included with each selection is the developer/author, the platform it was played on, the year of release, and a bit about why I liked the game enough for it to make it on the list.
 I’ve also brought back the Honorable Mentions to highlight five games that didn’t quite make it, but are still noteworthy.
 So, without further ado…

 • Glittermitten Grove – For its complex and quite funny journey through the land of More Than Just Fairies, despite an annoyance or two.

 • Far Cry 3: Blood Dragon – For doing the 80s homage thing right, and a structure that doesn’t overstay its welcome.